kristinakisterherrick/resume/kristina_herrick_resume_2022.md

 ----
 Experience
 ----------
-Qualcomm
+*Qualcomm*

-Full-time - 17 yrs
+*Full-time - 17 yrs*

-:Staff Software Engineer
+**Staff Software Engineer**
-:Head of Software Security for Windows Drivers on Snapdragon :Aug 2022 - Present
+Head of Software Security for Windows Drivers on Snapdragon *Aug 2022 - Present*
-:San Diego, California, United States
+*San Diego, California, United States*

-:CodeQL and PREFast static analysis, strict coding guidelines and reviews, ensuring blacklisted security :patches are pulled into all branches and pushed to customers as required.
+CodeQL and PREFast static analysis, strict coding guidelines and reviews, ensuring blacklisted security patches are pulled into all branches and pushed to customers as required.
 (6 months)

 Lead and gate-keeper of extensive internal library that allows kernel-mode drivers to communicate with each other and share secure and extensible code.
 Intensely scrutinized all changes for binary backward compatibility and clean, secure code.
 Created auto-generated C++ tests to police binary backward compatibility using a combination of CodeQL and python.
 (2 years)

-Skills: codeql · Object-Oriented Programming (OOP) · C++ · Embedded Software
+Skills
+:codeql
+:Object-Oriented Programming (OOP)
+:C++
+:Embedded Software

 Staff Software Engineer
 Windows Driver Developer